sri-akshat/my-money/README.md

 #### Scale

-Since the getBalance() behaviour calculates the balance everytime from the beginning, caching the balance calculation at a month granularity can help optimize time complexity
+Since the getBalance() behaviour calculates the balance everytime from the beginning, caching the balance calculation at a month granularity can help optimize on compute time.
+The underlying assumption is that history is immutable (think of it as a bank passbook)

 The cache should be cleared on reBalance() or change() invocation to ensure integrity